vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 ### 2023-07-27

 Starting this day I resumed daily jogging.

-I am still not back to my full exercise routine (in particular, I have not yet resumed weightlifting and pushups).
+### 2023-07-30

+Starting this day I resumed weights and pushups.
+I was close to normal levels; however, I did do fewer pushups than the level I was at before stopping them for wisdom tooth removal.
+Specifically, I got to about 10 pushups today, whereas previously I was at about 17-22 pushups.

 ### Random investigation notes related to 2023-07-10 / 2023-07-11 incident